-So What Do System Integrators Do?
+So What Do Security Integrators Do?

 Some security system integrators specialize in merely putting together pre-established systems of compatible components, as designed by security technology companies, without designing their own.
-Most system integrators, however, are your one-stop shop for security needs, creating customized systems solutions and installation designs that consider your needs, security risks, your property’s physical demands and specifications, compatible cameras and alarm systems, wiring and installation requirements, and even budgetary restraints.
+Most system integrators, however, are your one-stop shop for security needs, creating customized systems solutions and installation designs that consider your needs, security risks, your property’s physical demands and specifications, compatible commercial cameras and commercial alarm systems, wiring and installation requirements, and even budgetary restraints.

-As security system integrators will likely be performing maintenance and active upgrades and modifications of a large security or access control system over time, it’s in their best interests to provide customers with a custom-engineered and quality design-build solution that addresses all their security needs, is futureproof, and can be easily upgraded.
+As security system integrators will likely be performing maintenance and active upgrades and modifications of a large security or access control system over time, it’s in their best interests to provide customers with a custom-engineered and quality design-build solution that addresses all their commercial security needs, is futureproof, and can be easily upgraded.